etri/nest-compiler/docs/Testing.md

 The `caffe2_pb_runner.py` script in `utils/` loads and runs a pre-trained model using the protobuf files saved using `caffe2_train_and_dump_pb.py`.
-This can be used to compare the output from Glow to Caffe2.
+This can be used to compare the output from NEST-C to Caffe2.
 Its usage is similar to running the `image-classifier`, which is found in the `run.sh` script in `tests/images/`.
 For example, the following command will run the pre-trained resnet50 model using
 Caffe2: